Get a free, no obligation personal loan quote with rates as low as 9.90%

 Why is it harder to pay back payday loans?

-It may be more difficult to repay a payday loan compared to other loan types because of the sky-high interest rates.
-Plus, the repayment terms are much shorter, which means you have very little time to pay back the loan.
-As such, it can be more of a challenge to pay back the entire loan amount on time.
+It may be more difficult to repay a payday loan compared to other loan types because of the sky-high interest rates and very short repayment terms.
+As such, it can be more of a challenge to pay back the entire loan amount on time, plus interest.

 What happens when you can’t pay your payday loan back?